-A normal or absolute ANC neutrophil count is usually between 2,500 and 7,500 neutrophils per microliter.
+An average or absolute ANC neutrophil count is usually between 2,500 and 7,500 neutrophils per microliter.

 Neutrophil levels below 2500 are known as neutropenia, although the degree of decline is significant.
-A count less than 1000 is the most serious and can seriously predispose someone to infections.
+A count less than 1000 is the most serious and can predispose someone to infections.

-Your blood count report can break down neutrophils into two categories which can be segmented (also known as mature) neutrophils and immature neutrophils known as banding.
+Your blood count report can break down neutrophils into two categories which can be segmented (also known as mature) neutrophils and immature neutrophils, known as banding.

-In severe infections, the bone marrow is stimulated to release more banded neutrophils (immature neutrophils) resulting in a high number of bands in your report.
+In severe infections, the bone marrow is stimulated to release more banded neutrophils (immature neutrophils), resulting in a high number of bands in your report.

 Conditions with an abnormal number of neutrophils